You’re here because you’re wondering — what does CV stand for?

 Here are three fundamental differences between the two:

-CVs are used in few career fields.
+CVs are used in fewer career fields

 Unlike resumes, which are popular in most industries, CVs have a narrow application.
 In the U.S., they are used mainly for academic purposes, such as applying for a graduate program or faculty position, and in fields like medicine, law and the sciences.

-CVs are longer.
+CVs are longer

-CVs have more sections.
+CVs have more sections

 While resumes usually focus on five core sections — contact info, professional summary, work experience, skills and education — a well-written CV will include those and more (e.g., research projects, professional associations, publications).